chesslogical/html/README.md

-gorillas.html  i told chatgpt 5 to recreate the qbasic app gorrillas .bas - but in a single html page.
+gorillas.html -  i told chatgpt 5 to recreate the qbasic app gorrillas .bas - but in a single html page.
 It is mostly polished, but is not entirely done.
+Very impressive tho in comparison to older ai models.